ComputingUSA/Atari-Basic-Program/README.md

 # My-First-Program
-was written in ATARI BASIC!
+was written in ATARI BASIC